eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 3) Missed subtitles.
 Check that missed subtitles are not < 12 frames length (going less then 0.5s), if so you can change "Sub Frames Length" to 6 or other in "Settings" tab.
 4) For create subtitle in VideoSubFinder from TXTResults all txt files should be in UTF-8 format.
 5) For playback sound on Linux currently is used "canberra-gtk-play", so it will be required if you wish to have finish work sound.
 (Unfortunately wxWidgets doesn't play sound on Ubuntu 20.04.5 LTS)
+6) Broken TXTImages "missed some symbols on them" multiple splits and incorrect timing in case if you define "Use Outline Filter Colors" but subtitles have not good outlines: subtitles has not solid outlines from all sides, some symbols are not contained in inside figures produced by pixels which are in outline filter colors range.
+In this case "Use Outline Filter Colors" break ILAImages and ISAImages generation which afftect on "Run Search" and "Create Cleared TXTImages".

 #######################################################################################
 Recommended Settings And Some Solutions For "Run Search" and "Create Cleared TXTImages"